brycebudd/cert-manager/docs/use-cases/vault-secret-injection.md

     --set "injector.externalVaultAddr=http://external-vault:8200" \
     --set "injector.authPath=auth/cluster-a"
 ```
-Adding `injector.externalVaultAddr` will cause the helm chart to only install the Vault Agent Injector.
+- `injector.externalVaultAddr` will cause the helm chart to only install the Vault Agent Injector.
+- `injector.authPath` will tell the injector to use our cluster-specific kubernetes authentication instead of the default auth/kubernetes.

-`external-vault` is a Kubernetes Service the point to the external vault server ip address for convenience.
+- `external-vault` is a Kubernetes Service the point to the external vault server ip address for convenience.
 This is documented in the [appendix](#external-vault-kubernetes-service).

 # Create Workload Service Account
 ```bash